Over 150 years of serving the Sauk Valley area

 The Review, Tue, 18,785

-Sauk Valley Newspapers produces two award-winning daily newspapers, along with a combined regional Saturday edition.
+Sauk Valley Media produces two award-winning daily newspapers, along with a combined regional Saturday edition.
 The newspapers are well respected in the communities and are relied on to keep the Sauk Valley area informed, enlightened and entertained.

-Sauk Valley Newspapers has received numerous editorial and photography awards from The Illinois Press Association, The Inland Press Association and the Associated Press.
+Sauk Valley Media has received numerous editorial and photography awards from The Illinois Press Association, The Inland Press Association and the Associated Press.
 The advertising department has had the distinction of being named the top mid-sized newspaper in the state based on Advertising Design and Quality for eight of the past 10 years.

 The Sauk Valley area is in northwestern Illinois, 100 miles west of Chicago on Interstate 88.
 The three major communities of Dixon, Sterling and Rock Falls on the scenic Rock River are in the center of the marketplace.
 The two larger metro markets of Rockford and The Quad Cites are less than 60 miles way.